cybozu/yrmcds/docs/diffs.md

   only when the command is attended with an expiration time.
 * `stats` returns different items.
   `stats slabs` is not implemented.
+  `stats ops` returns ops counts for each text/binary command.
 * `slabs automove` and `slabs reassign` are not implemented.
   These always return "OK".
 * `verbosity` takes a string argument rather than an integer.